Sync errors

 A common source of errors are hidden system directories like .DocumentRevisions-V100, .Spotlight-V100, .TemporaryItems, .Trashes or .fseventsd.
 These directories are usually located at the root of a device or in your home directory.

-If the error happens on the source, it usually means that you’re trying to backup the entire filesystem (including system directories like /Library or /System which usually don’t hold personal files) or your entire home directory.
+If the error happens on the source, it probably means that you’re trying to backup the entire filesystem (including system directories like /Library or /System which usually don’t hold personal files), your entire home directory, or the root of an external volume.
 SyncTime doesn’t have enough privileges to access system directories and is not designed to do a full volume backup; it is recommended that you only backup selected directories inside your home directory.
-If you still think that you need to backup directories containing one of these system items, you can either exclude hidden files or selectively exclude the system items.
+If you still think that you need to backup directories containing one of these system items, you can either exclude hidden files or selectively exclude the system items by using filters.

 Privacy settings